lorisleiva/laravel-deployer/docs/overview-deploy-task.md

 # What does a deploy do?

+TODO: simplify since now it depends on strategy.

 The following table describes the default deployment tasks in their execution order.
 This table does not include any hooks you might have in your `deploy.php` file, e.g. `artisan:migrate` or `npm:install`.

 | task | description |